joansalasoler/vpype-gscrib/docs/dev-guide.md

 # Development Guide

-Welcome to the development guide for **Vpype-Mecode**.
+Welcome to the development guide for **Vpype-Gscrib**.
 This guide will walk you through the process of setting up your development environment and extend the project with new features.